 - VACANT PROPERTY

-- Shall mean any building or structure intended for or having an existing commercial, industrial, mixed-use, single or multifamily residential use, and which is not legally occupied or at which substantially all lawful commercial, business, construction operations or residential occupancy has ceased, or said structure is in such condition that it cannot legally be occupied without repair, renovation, or rehabilitation; provided, however, that any property that contains all building systems or components in working order and is being actively marketed by its owner for sale or rental, shall not be deemed vacant.
+- Any building or structure intended for or having an existing commercial, industrial, mixed-use, single- or multifamily residential use, and which is not legally occupied or at which substantially all lawful commercial, business, construction operations or residential occupancy has ceased, or said structure is in such condition that it cannot legally be occupied without repair, renovation, or rehabilitation; provided, however, that any property that contains all building systems or components in working order and is being actively marketed by its owner for sale or rental shall not be deemed vacant.
 Property determined to be "abandoned property" in accordance with the meaning of such term in the Abandoned Properties Rehabilitation Act, N.J.S.A.
-55:19-78 et seq., which shall include commercial, industrial, single or multifamily, or mixed-use residential structures are deemed to be vacant property for the purposes of this section.
+55:19-78 et seq., which shall include commercial, industrial, single- or multifamily, or mixed-use residential structures are deemed to be vacant property for the purposes of this section.
 However, the owner or owner's agent shall maintain and secure the property even if the property, building, or structure has been placed for sale or rental until such time as the property, building, or structure is sold or rented and occupied.

 The registration statement shall be deemed an official record and business record in any administrative enforcement proceeding or court proceeding instituted by the Borough of Matawan against the owner, owners, or other responsible parties responsible for the building or structure.